Aspose/releases.aspose.com/content/en/pdf/net/release-notes/2025/aspose-pdf-for-net-25-03-release-notes.md

     }
 }
 ```

 Detailed information is already available on the [documentation page](https://docs.aspose.com/pdf/net/aspose-pdf-drawing-graph-shapes-bounds-check/).

 Improved both performance and memory consumption in the conversion of an image-heavy PDF.
 The enhancement, ID PDFNET-59213, has been carried out as part of permanent work on improving product performance.
-In tested scenarios, it shows twice faster processing and 10% less memory consumption.
+It shows twice faster processing and 10% less memory consumption in tested scenarios.

 ### Bug Fixing and Other Changes